supquarter/mmap-injector/README.md

-# Manual Map Injector — Roblox Hyperion Bypass
+# Manual Map Injector For Roblox

 A high-performance x64 DLL injector for Roblox designed to bypass **Hyperion** (Roblox's anti-exploit / bypass system).
 Uses **manual mapping** to load modules into `RobloxPlayerBeta.exe` without touching `LoadLibrary`, leaving zero trace in the PEB module list.